taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/01-redux-patterns.md

 }
 ~~~~~~~~

 The counter will increment when a todo got completed.
-Now you can easily measure the progress of the user.
+Now, you can easily measure the progress of the user.
 Suddenly, you have a 1:2 relationship between action and reducer.
 Nobody forces you not to couple action and reducer in a 1:1 relationship, but it always makes sense to be creative in this manner.
 What would happen otherwise?
-Regarding the progress measurement issue, you might would come up with a second action type and couple it to the previous reducer:
+Regarding the progress measurement issue, you might come up with a second action type and couple it to the previous reducer:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~